 I figured that I could downsize my shoes a little bit and stick them in a box instead thus donating my bin to the cause of summer sanity.

-He found 3 4x4" posts in his wood stash and another chunky piece of wood that were about the right height.
-I left him with his toys, ahem, tools and came back to this.
+He found three 4x4" posts in his wood stash and another chunky piece of wood that were about the right height.
+I left him with his toys, ahem, tools, and came back to this.

 This is why I don't often tease him about his wood pile because whenever I have an 'I-want-to-make-this-right-now' idea, he usually has something on hand to make it happen.